LVDO12/se_project_react/README.md

 - [Figma Design](https://www.figma.com/file/DTojSwldenF9UPKQZd6RRb/Sprint-10%3A-WTWR)

+# Back end process
-This project is to create a server for the WTWR application.
+## This project is to create a server for the WTWR application.
 The project include some basic function:
 - Get images and users data.
 - Return images base on unique user's ID.
 - Look up unique image and user by their unique ID.